TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/haskell/how-to-run-the-solution.md

-If we want to run the snippets above, we can use an online Haskell compiler.
+If we want to run the snippets above, we can use an [online Haskell compiler][1].
 All we have to do is drop the code into the editor and hit run.

 Of course, we can also run the code locally if we just grab a copy of the latest Glasgow